harding/old-docs-history-bitcoin.org/en/developer-guide.md

 Transactions let users send bitcoins.
 Each transaction is constructed out of several parts which enable both simple direct payments and multiperson collaborations.
-This section will describe each part and demonstrate how to use them to build complete transactions.
+This section will describe each part and demonstrate how to use them together to build complete transactions.

 To keep things simple, this section pretends coinbase transactions do not exist.
 Coinbase transactions can only be created by Bitcoin miners